 “Well, I had this friend and we got along really well and it was great.
 Then we kissed by accident, and I did a runner.
 I was just so confused and didn’t know what to do, so it seemed like the best thing.
 Now I haven’t spoken to him for over a month and it’s horrible.
 Basically, I can’t handle romantic situations very well so I might as well ignore him.”

 Dung was silent for a moment before bursting into laughter.
 “You’ve screwed up, Tonksy.
 When this ‘appened to me a while ago, you know what I did?”
-Ignoring my scowl with reference to Tonsky, and not waiting for me to answer he continued speaking.
+Ignoring my scowl with reference to Tonsky, he continued speaking.
 “I went slept with another bird.
 That got ‘er pissed off, and she came crawling back.
 Go and do that, and your problem will be solved.”

-“The thing is Dung, I’m not so loose with my morals, and I actually respect people and don’t want to use them.
+“The thing is Dung, I’m not so loose with my morals.
+I actually respect people and don’t want to use them.
 Besides, there isn’t anything to crawl back to.
 Nothing really happened.”

 After spending the rest of my Saturday morning patrolling Knockturn Alley with Mundungus and sending a letter to Amina asking her to set me up on a date, I decided I should probably go and visit my parents and act like a good daughter.
 This visit didn’t have anything to do with the fact that Mum always made an excessive amount of food for Christmas, and there were still tons of it leftover.

 My parents were too trusting, and that was proved by their French windows being unlocked, allowing me to just stroll into the house.
 “Mum, Dad, I’m here,” I called out.
-I didn’t want to give them a heart attack or anything, even if I was technically breaking and entering.
 Dad immediately strolled in, and his face lit up.

 “Where is she?”
 I asked once I had been released from the hug.